peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Multiply(
         long longValue);

 Multiplies this arbitrary-precision decimal floating-point number by a 64-bit signed integer and returns the result.
+The exponent for the result is this arbitrary-precision decimal floating-point number's exponent plus the other 64-bit signed integer's exponent.

 <b>Parameters:</b>